 A New Experience for New Students

-CMTA had the honor of being hand-selected by Harvard University to complete a replacement and modernization of the MEP systems in their most prestigious building – Massachusetts Hall.
+CMTA was selected by Harvard University to complete a replacement and modernization of the MEP systems in their most prestigious building, Massachusetts Hall.

 To say this building is rich with history would be an understatement.
-Built in 1720, which even predates the creation of the United States, Massachusetts Hall housed the Continental Army during the American Revolution and now serves as a dormitory for students and senior level office space for the President and Provost of the University.
-Mass Hall is officially recognized as a National Historic Landmark by the National Park Service, highlighting it as a location that “possessed exceptional value or quality in illustrating or interpreting the heritage of the United States.”
+Built in 1720, which even predates the creation of the United States, Massachusetts Hall housed the Continental Army during the American Revolution and now serves as a dormitory for students, as well as senior level office space for the President and Provost of the University.
+Massachusetts Hall is officially recognized as a National Historic Landmark by the National Park Service, highlighting it as a location that “possessed exceptional value or quality in illustrating or interpreting the heritage of the United States.”

 The 22,000 square foot building was in desperate need of improvements.
 The existing MEP infrastructure was well beyond its useful life and did not provide a comfortable or energy-efficient environment for Harvard’s senior administration.
 The constant volume HVAC systems were too noisy within the Executive Board Room and other important offices.
 As a result, spaces required excessive precooling before meetings began, shutting off the system entirely when meetings were in session.
 This process, coupled with the aged systems, translated into an inefficient building with an EUI of 125.3.